Joey Allaham: Qatar lobbying

 On June 15, Allaham retroactively registered with the Justice Department as a foreign agent for Qatar.
 He listed his clients as the "State of Qatar" and the "Supreme Committee for Delivery and Legacy," specifying his respective official points of contact for each as Emir Tamim bin Hamad Al Thani and the younger brother of the emir, Mohammed bin Hamad bin Khalifa Al Thani.

 In his disclosures, Allaham reported that, on behalf of Qatar, he paid Mike Huckabee $50,000 for visiting Qatar and donated $100,000 to the Zionist Organization of America (ZOA), half of which was only transferred after the head of the ZOA, Mort Klein, visited Qatar in early January 2018.
 Allaham said he disbursed this money from $1.45 million paid him for "'community engagement' to benefit Qatar—actions that included making 'charitable contributions and arranging meetings in the United States and visits to Qatar.'"

-Allaham singled out for praise the help for Qatar provided by ZOA president Klein, noting in a June 21, 2018 Jerusalem Post report that he was "proud of the work that Mort Klein has done... in collaboration with the Emir and other members of the Qatari Royal Family."
+Allaham singled out for praise the help Qatar provided by ZOA president Klein, noting in a June 21, 2018 Jerusalem Post report that he was "proud of the work that Mort Klein has done... in collaboration with the Emir and other members of the Qatari Royal Family."
 Klein denied this, however, saying he "never in any way lobbied for Qatar," and noted that the donation to the ZOA was rejected and returned.

 Allaham filed his foreign lobbying activities on behalf of the Qatari government with the Justice Department in June 2018, where donations to pro-Israel organizations the Zionist Organization of America and Our Soldiers Speak (OSS) were listed.
 In June 2018 Allaham disclosed the payments in a filing to register as an agent of a foreign government.

+Allaham was instrumental in an "unconventional" lobbying campaign for Qatar during the Trump administration.
+Allaham and a lobbying-business partner earned more than $3 million from Qatar, which had sought to win over Trump's allies and associates, amid a regional dispute and allegations of supporting terrorism.
+However, Allaham settled a lawsuit filed by Republican fundraiser Elliott Broidy and admitted to knowing about the Qatari hack of Broidy's emails before the news of it broke out.

+According to a 2024 Washington Post report, Allaham facilitated introductions between Newsmax CEO Christopher Ruddy and Qatari sovereign wealth fund officials in early 2018 regarding a potential Qatari investment in Newsmax.
+Allaham revealed that he was excluded from further negotiations and not informed about the subsequent $50 million investment deal involving Qatar's ruling Al Thani family.